(listed in chronological order by publish date)

 Independent Levee Investigation Team (ILIT) – June 2006

 Raymond Seed, Robert Bea, J. David Rogers

 Funded by the National Science Foundation, this was the first major study of the 2005 levee breaches.
-The team – led by University of California, Berkeley professor Raymond Seed – concluded that levees failed partly due to objections by the Orleans Levee Board to the installation of gates (without pumps) at the north ends of three major drainage canals.
-This conclusion was retracted by Dr. Seed ten years later in a study published in Water Policy in 2015.
+The team wrongly concluded that levees failed partly due to objections by the Orleans Levee Board to the installation of gates (without pumps) at the north ends of three major drainage canals.
+This conclusion was retracted by Drs.
+Rogers and Seed ten years later in a study published in Water Policy in 2015.